ZifanWu/multi-type-feedback/README.md

 - `train_baselines/`: Main training scripts (Main is a fork of `Stable Baselines3 Zoo`, not by the authors of this repository)
 - `multi_type_feedback/`: Scripts for reward model training and agent training with learned rewards
 - `setup.sh`: Setup script for the environment
-- `dependencies/stable-baselines3/`: A slightly modified version of Stable Baselines (fix with gymnasium==1.0.0a2), not by the authors of this repository
 - `dependencies/masksembles/`: Masksembles implementation, not by the authors of this repository
+- `dependencies/imitation/`: Slightly adapted/stripped down version of the [imitation package](https://github.com/HumanCompatibleAI/imitation)

 ## Main Components